Day 1: Enjoy a cup of peppermint hot chocolate.

 You can make popcorn, apple cider, and play classic board games.

 Alejandro and I recently got his siblings into board games.
 They stayed over our place for the weekend and insisted we play Life!
 That was my favorite board game as a kid, so I was super happy!
-Now we’re thinking of hosting a family game night once we move into our townhouse.
+Now we’re thinking of hosting a family game night soon.

 This is really such a chill self care idea for the winter season!